casperadamus/pi-remote-light/README.md

 # Pi Remote Light Switch

-his project uses a Raspberry Pi and a motor to remotely control a physical light switch.
+This project uses a Raspberry Pi and a motor to remotely control a physical light switch.
 The system is housed in a custom 3D-printed casing and is controlled via a web interface.

 ## Features